PoisotLab/ms_betacov_mapping/README.md

 # Results and discussion

-## Host distribution does not match virus distinctiveness
+## Host richness does not predict virus distinctiveness

-Bats are found worldwide and are one of the most diverse groups among mammals (Moratelli & Calisher, 2015), and one of the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
+Bats are found worldwide and are both one of the most diverse groups among mammals (**Moratelli & Calisher, 2015**), and one of the main animal reservoir for different strains of betacoronaviruses [@Drexler2014EcoEvo].
 This has attracted attention to areas where high diversity of bats, and therefore presumably high diversity of betacoronaviruses, can be an important issue for human health [@Calisher2006BatImp; @Moratelli2015BatZoo].
-Accordingly, we collected the IUCN rangemaps for known hosts of betacoronaviruses, to illustrate where hotspots of host diversity are.
-These results are presented in @fig:richness (top).
-As per our current knowledge of which bats are hosts of betacoronaviruses, these hotspots are primarily South-East Asia, parts of Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
-Previous research (**Anthony et al., 2017; Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health; locally diverse, virus-rich bats communities could represent an increased risk of spillover under climate change (**Ice ice berg berg**).
-This probability involves multiple factors, among which the relatedness of hosts (which can make the jumps easier (**Longdon et al., 2011; Mollentze et al., 2020; Wolfe et al., 2007**), and the overall tendency of hosts within a locality to share viruses, which may limit viral diversity because of within-host competition (Leeks et al., 2018; Sallinen et al., 2020).
-All things considered, the richness of known betacoronaviruses hosts is not a sufficient predictor of spillover risk, and we should move towards a more coevolutionary understanding of this system.
+By overlaying the IUCN rangempas for confirmed bat hosts of betacoronaviruses [@fig:richness; top], we see that the the main hotspots of host richness are primarily South-Eastern Asia, parts of Southern Europe, and to a lesser extent parts of Africa in the -25-0 range of latitudes.
+The description of host richness is an important first step towards understanding risk, as previous research (**Anthony et al., 2017;
+Mollentze & Streicker, 2020**) states that locally diverse bat communities could maintain more viruses and hence, a higher probability of having a pathogen that could represent a risk for human health.

-![Top panel: relative diversoty of known bat hosts of betacoronaviruses.
+![Top panel: relative diversity of known bat hosts of betacoronaviruses.
 This map shows that the region with the largest number of possible hosts is South-Eastern Asia.
 Bottom panel: congruence between the evolutionary distinctiveness of the hosts (grey to blue) and the viruses (grey to red).
 By